renatarsilva/renatarsilva/README.md

 ###

-<p align="left">👋 Hi!
-My name is Renata, but you can call me Maki <br><br>I'm passionate about technology, data, and process optimization, with a solid background in Business Administration and specialization in Data Analysis.
+<p align="left">Hi!
+My name is Renata Rodryguez, but you can call me Maki <br><br>I'm passionate about technology, data, and process optimization, with a solid background in Business Administration and specialization in Data Analysis.
 Currently diving deep into Software Engineering to expand my technical skills and enhance my ability to build effective solutions.
 Using:</p>

 ###